 This course is designed to be the equivalent of the general chemistry course usually taken during the first college year.
 Students should attain a depth of understanding of fundamentals and a reasonable competence in dealing with chemical problems.
 The course should contribute to the development of the students' abilities to think clearly and to express their ideas, orally and in writing, with clarity and logic.
 The college course in general chemistry differs qualitatively from the usual first secondary school course in chemistry with respect to the kind of textbook used, the topics covered, the emphasis on chemical calculations and the mathematical formulation of principles, and the kind of laboratory work done by students.
 Quantitative differences appear in the number of topics treated, the time spent on the course by students, and the nature and the variety of experiments done in the laboratory.
 Secondary schools that wish to offer an AP Chemistry course must be prepared to provide a laboratory experience equivalent to that of a typical college course.
 The AP Chemistry course is designed to be taken after the completion of a first course in high school chemistry.
 It is strongly recommended that credit in a first-year high school chemistry course be a prerequisite for enrollment in an AP Chemistry class.
 In addition, the recommended mathematics prerequisite for an AP Chemistry class is the successful completion of a second-year algebra course.
 The advanced work in chemistry should not displace any other part of the student's science curriculum.

-Enrollment in this course requires participation in two mandatory Saturday study sessions and a 7:00 AM start on lab days.
+All students who take this course must take the AP Chemistry Examination in May, at their own expense, in order to receive credit for the course and will participate in two Saturday study sessions and a 7:00 AM start on lab days.